Beelzebub has a devil put aside for me!

 Brian: You look like an angry lizard!

-- During the music video shoot for "Killer Queen", Freddie, Brian, and Roger state their displeasure of having to lip-sync their performance and play with inadequate instruments.
+- During the Top of the Pops performance for "Killer Queen", Freddie, Brian, and Roger state their displeasure of having to lip-sync their performance and play with inadequate instruments.

-Roger: (mocking) "Well, this is the way things are done, we're a load of bollocks, old chap!"
+(mocking) "Well, this is the way things are done, we're a load of bollocks, old chap!"
+Brian:

 - During the shoot, one of the cameras is focused on Freddie's crotch, and the director is none too pleased, saying that no one will want to watch that.